We’ve rounded up 12 of the best dog-friendly camping spots in NSW for you and your pooch to pitch a tent at and play ball.

 Bookings by phone are essential and payment is in cash on arrival.
 There’s no internet, nice.

-Glen Davis Camping Area
+4. Glen Davis Camping Area

 This free campground is pretty rudimentary, but a fantastic base to explore the ruins of the oil shale mining in the area.

-Wee Jasper Reserves
+5. Wee Jasper Reserves

 Dogs must be kept on leads, partly because surrounding bushland can have fox baits that aren’t so dog-friendly.
 Water is available at all sites except Carey’s Reserve.

-Wingello State Forest
+6. Wingello State Forest

-2.5 hours from Sydey / 1.75 hours from Canberra
+Time from Sydney: 2.5 hours (and 1.75 hours from Canberra)

 Camping in Wingello State Forest is free, but you’ll need to be self-sufficient as toilets are basically the only amenity.

-NSW North Coast
+Dog Friendly Camping NSW North Coast

 This one’s special.
 A beachside camp, right next to the Goolwah National Park, Delicate Campground gets its dog-friendly status by being located in Goolwah Regional Park.
 Fetch on the sand?
 Tick.
 Dog surfing?
 Tick!
 Dog hair all through your tent?
 You bet.

 Delicate Campground doesn’t take bookings, but you’ll want to get in early during peak periods.
-It’s $24 a spot (including 2 people, more for extra) and payment is in cash.
+It’s $24 a spot (including two people, more for extra) and payment is in cash.
 You’ll need to be self-sufficient and BYO water but there are toilets.

-Maca’s Camping Ground
+8. Maca’s Camping Ground

-Is there a more Aussie name for a campground than “Maca’s Camping Ground”?
+Is there a more Aussie name for a campground than ‘Maca’s Camping Ground’?
 This quintessentially Australian spot is close to Mount Jerusalem National Park, but it’s got Garden of Eden vibes with peacocks strolling the lawns and wild macadamias and mulberries to pick.
 Of course, dogs are more than welcome to join in on the fun.

-Maca’s Camping Ground is close enough to Byron Bay that it packs out with Bluesfest, Splendour in the Grass and Falls Festival campers, and prices more than double.
+Maca’s Camping Ground is close enough to Byron Bay that it packs out with Bluesfest, Splendour in the Grass, and Falls Festival campers, and prices more than double.
 Avoid these times if you’re looking for a quiet one.

-Coopernook Forest Park
+9. Coopernook Forest Park

 Just north of Taree, there’s a dog-friendly camping spot where you can hang out beneath the gum trees with your pooch.
 The spot is grassy and open, surrounded by walking tracks and the starry sky above.
 What more could you want?

-NSW South Coast
+Dog Friendly Camping NSW South Coast

-Scrubby Creek Picnic Area
+10. Scrubby Creek Picnic Area (currently closed)

-North Head Camping Area
+11. North Head Camping Area

 North Head Camping Area (different from the NSW National Parks run North Head campground) sits at the mouth of the Moruya River where it meets the ocean.
 Kick back with Fido as the sun sets, you’re in for a wet and sandy weekend!

-Mystery Bay Campground
+12. Mystery Bay Campground

-You can’t book Mystery Bay Campground but get in early if it’s a busy weekend!
+You can’t book Mystery Bay Campground so get in early if it’s a busy weekend!
 Fees change throughout the year but it’s pretty cheap, long drop toilets and cold showers are the only real facilities.
 Oh and luuush scenery, of course.

-Feature Photo by Michael Harris Photography
+Feature photo by Michael Harris Photography